INFO-ESIPE/note-taking/ESIPE/Semestre 3/System Programming/05 - IPC/05 - IPC.md

 - We wait if necessary
 - We signal when change something so any waiting threads can proceed

+> [!note]
-This is something we know well, it is what we have been doing in Java for the [[04 - Signals|concurrent programming class]].
+> This is something we know well, it is what we have been doing in Java for the [[04 - Signals|concurrent programming class]].
-	*Java provides this feature natively with the `synchronized` keyword...*
+> Java provides this feature natively with the `synchronized` keyword...

 We use those methods to simulate it in C:
 ```c